rx-angular/rx-angular/libs/template/docs/render-strategies.md

 Those strategies enable upcoming browser features already today and brint fresh air into Angular.
 We can rendering with notion of the frame budget (long task) in mind, prioritize rendering of `Component`'s and `EmbeddedView`'s and provide a performance focused UX.

-All in all it makes a partial migration to fully zone-less applications possible and the creation of truely non-blocking application from route changes to state updates becomes a brise.
+All in all it makes a partial migration to fully
+- Less applications possible and the creation of truely non-blocking application from route changes to state updates becomes a brise.

 <!--
 TODO: